Orangedrewce/Orangedrewce.github.io/README.md

-generic corprate bullshit bla bla bla
+Generic corprate bullshit bla bla bla
+Im so smart youre so dumb. no, most of this isnt stolen blah blah blah.

  Scientific Foundation

 ClimbSmart addresses the core issue of load management and adequate recovery, which are critical for preventing overuse injuries in climbers.
 The algorithm combines multiple sub-scores (sleep, recovery, stress, physical state, fatigue, mood, skin condition) with personalization factors based on your training history.